gulslamoglu/text-summarization-and-graph-making-application/README.md

-# Application of summarizing sentences and Displaying sentences as graphs
+# Application of summarizing text and Displaying text as graph
 <table>
 <tr>
 <td>